giljr/Ardu_Serie/README.md

 Where I Embrace Playful Experimentation, offering you an scaffolding opportunities to Code, Hack, and Tinker too, and eventually you may *toss me some feedback* :blush:

-Here, the emphasy lies on this motto of the Maker Movement:
+Here, the emphasy lies on this motto of the Maker Movement: :art:

-:bulb:
 ```
 Learning By Doing!
 ```